-Grapefruit and grapefruit juice should be avoided while taking Lurasidone Sandoz.
-Grapefruit juice contains one or more components that alter the metabolism of some medicines, including Lurasidone Sandoz.
-This may lead to higher and unpredictable levels of Lurasidone Sandoz in the blood.
+Grapefruit and grapefruit juice should be avoided while taking APO-Lurasidone.

+Grapefruit juice contains one or more components that alter the metabolism of some medicines, including APO-Lurasidone.
+This may lead to higher and unpredictable levels of APO-Lurasidone in the blood.

-Do not drive or operate machinery until you know how Lurasidone Sandoz affects you.
+Do not drive or operate machinery until you know how APO-Lurasidone affects you.
 Speak with your doctor about when you can resume these activities.
-As with other antipsychotic medicines,

-As with other antipsychotic inductines, Lurasidone Sandoz has the potential to impair judgement, thinking or motor skills in some people.
-Make sure you know how you react to Lurasidone Sandoz before you drive a car, operate machinery, or do anything else that could be dangerous if you are affected by Lurasidone Sandoz.
+As with other antipsychotic medicines, APO-Lurasidone has the potential to impair judgement, thinking or motor skills in some people.
+Make sure you know how you react to APO-Lurasidone before you drive a car, operate machinery, or do anything else that could be dangerous if you are affected by APO-Lurasidone.